Malschuetzky/jSumTTest/README.md

 # 2. Installing jSumTTest

-Currently only available via sideload.
-Built module for MS-Windows can be found here :file_folder:: [DOWNLOAD](built_module/Win/jSumTTest_1.2.0.jmo)
+Latest version of jSumTTest is available via the jamovi library.

 After installation you find the function named "Summary Data" in tab "T-Tests" under the new sub-menu "jSumTTest".